openvinotoolkit/openvino/src/common/snippets/docs/snippets_design_guide.md

 #### Control flow optimizer

 As follows from its name, the main objective of `Control flow optimizer` is to manage and optimize control flow of the kernel.
-Since the `nGraph IR` doesn't have an explicit control flow representation, a special control-flow-oriented `IR` was developed.
+Since the `OpenVINO IR` doesn't have an explicit control flow representation, a special control-flow-oriented `IR` was developed.
 It is called `Linear IR` (or simply `LIR`), let's discuss it first, before we consider the transformation pipeline.

 ##### Linear Intermediate Representation

 `Linear IR` is specially designed to facilitate manipulations with control flow.
-It is called linear, because it is essentially a sequence of `Expressions` (an analog of nGraph `Op`) that represents control flow.
+It is called linear, because it is essentially a sequence of `Expressions` (an analog of OpenVINO `Op`) that represents control flow.
 So if `Expression 1` is followed by `Expression 2` in `LIR` then the code for `Expression 1` will be emitted before the code for `Expression 2`.
 Note that this doesn't necessarily mean that the `Expression 2` uses the result of `Expression 1`, they can be completely unrelated from the data flow standpoint.
 The only restriction here is that all the `Expression's` inputs must be ready by the time it is executed.
-This restriction is the same as in `nGraph IR`, but an important distinction here is that `LIR` allows to permute `Expressions` while this data-dependency condition is fulfilled.
+This restriction is the same as in `OpenVINO IR`, but an important distinction here is that `LIR` allows to permute `Expressions` while this data-dependency condition is fulfilled.
 So the `LIR` preserves data dependencies, but also allows for a more control on expressions' order that represents control flow.
 This is a brief rationale behind the linear `IR`, now let's move to the implementation.